Om0506/landingpage/README.md

-# 🌐 Spring Boot Contact Form with MySQL
+# 🌐 Maincraft Technologies Internship project

 A modern full-stack web application built using **Spring Boot**, **Thymeleaf**, and **MySQL**.
 The application allows users to submit contact details through a responsive landing page, stores the submitted information in a MySQL database using **Spring Data JPA**, and exposes a REST API to retrieve all stored contacts.